 All of the Audit Committee members meet the independence and experience requirements of the New York Stock Exchange and the Securities and Exchange Commission.
-The Board has determined all Audit Committee members are audit committee financial experts under the rules of the Securities and Exchange Commission.
-The Audit Committee held five meetings in fiscal 2021, in person and by telephone conference.
-On a regular basis, the Audit Committee met separately with the Company's internal auditors and separately with the Independent Registered Public Accounting Firm and management.
+The Board has determined that each member of the Audit Committee is an "audit committee financial expert," as defined under applicable federal law and regulations.
+The Audit Committee held five meetings in fiscal 2022, in person and by telephone conference.
+On a regular basis, the Audit Committee met separately with the Company's internal auditors and separately with the Independent Registered Public Accounting Firm.